Are you new to Photoshop? We're here to help!

 - Photo Manipulation10 Tips for Improving Your Photo Manipulation SkillsKirk Nelson

-- Packaging DesignThe Beginner’s Guide to Packaging DesignGrace Fussell
+- Packaging DesignHow to Get Started With Product Packaging DesignGrace Fussell

 - DrawingDigital Drawing for Beginners: An Introduction to the ToolsMonika Zagrobelna